kevinscaria/TarGEN/README.md

 # 💥 Additions
-- Adding generation.py script (WIP)
+- Adding the self-correction step
-- Adding analysis submodule to generate all analysis points related to bias, dataset difficulty, diversity, correctness etc. along lines of previous research (WIP)
-- Modularizing the repository as a package for quick replication (WIP)
+- Modularizing the repository as a package for quick replication - Design considerations WIP

 # TarGEN: Targeted Data Generation with Large Language Models